 - Improved thermal performance: Remove heat from the package with advanced cooling technologies, including enhanced HotRod™ QFN packaging, power wafer chip-scale packaging and top-side cooling.

 - Increased efficiency: Use smaller passives while switching at higher frequencies – without sacrificing efficiency – with multilevel converter topologies and advanced power-stage gate drivers.

 - Reduced system footprint: Save board space, simplify board layout and achieve low parasitics using advanced multichip module technologies.

 Space is limited in power-supply designs, and engineers face constant pressure to do more with less.
 The need for improved power density is clear, but what limits designers from increasing power density today?
-In this white paper, we’ll examine the barriers in depth and provide technology examples to help you overcome them.
+In this paper, we examine the barriers in depth and provide technology examples to help you overcome them.

 Understanding the fundamental technologies of power density